bamadesigner/wA11y/README.md

 Wa11y is a WordPress plugin/toolbox of resources to help you improve the accessibility of your WordPress website.

-**If you're simply wanting to use the plugin, I would recommend [downloading Wa11y from the WordPress plugin repo](https://wordpress.org/plugins/wa11y).**
+**If you're simply wanting to use the plugin, I would recommend you [download Wa11y from the WordPress plugin repo](https://wordpress.org/plugins/wa11y).**

+## What Does "Wa11y" Mean?

+"A11y" is the commonly used abbreviation for accessibility, since there are eleven letters between the "a" and the "y".

+"W" + "a11y" is my abbreviation for "web accessibility".

 ## What is accessibility?